 What Extracurricular Activities Have You Participated In?

-An employer will ask these questions for a couple of reasons.
-He or she wants to know a bit about your personality in order to see if you would fit in with the company culture.
-The employer also wants to know that you are a well-rounded person with interests outside of work.
-Finally, he or she wants to know what skills and abilities you have that relate to the job.
-One way a student develops skills is through extracurriculars.
+Employers ask these questions because they want to know a bit about your personality to see if you will fit in with the company culture, if you are a well-rounded person with interests outside of work, and what skills and abilities you have that relate to the job.

-By giving honest answers that loosely connect back to the requirements of the job, you will show the employer who you are, and why you are right for the job.
+While extracurricular activities are meant to be fun, they also are a way to develop valued by employers.
+By giving honest answers that loosely connect back to the requirements of the job, you can show employers who you are and why you are a good hire.

-Extracurriculars are any activities or interests you have outside of school.
-Traditional examples of extracurriculars are clubs or sports that you are a member of.
-For example, perhaps you were the captain of your debate team, or played on the hockey team.
+Extracurriculars are any activities or interests you have outside of required classes.
+Traditional examples of extracurriculars are clubs or sports such as student government, debate, hockey, and many more.

 However, there are informal extracurriculars as well.
-For example, perhaps you love guitar and you play with friends once or twice month.
-Or maybe you are training for a marathon, or you love gardening.
+Perhaps you love guitar and play with friends once or twice a month.
+Maybe you are training for a marathon or you love gardening.
 These less official interests can count as extracurriculars, especially if you are not in any clubs or societies.

-Explain what you learned or how you developed.
-After explaining your role in the extracurricular (or multiple extracurriculars), give a brief statement on some of the skills or abilities you have developed through the activities.
-For example, you might explain that being the assistant editor of your school newspaper has taught you how to pay attention to details, and how to notice (and fix) even the smallest errors.
+- Explain what you learned or how you developed.
+After explaining your role in your extracurriculars, give a brief statement about some of the skills or abilities you developed through the activities.
+For example, explain that being a copy editor for your school newspaper taught you how to pay attention to details and how to notice and address even the smallest errors and inconsistencies.